Which Gymnastics Event is the Easiest?

 What are the easiest gymnastics disciplines?

 Which disciplines can be mastered more easily?
-Just bear in mind that even the ‘easier’ disciplines require high levels of physical conditioning and mental strength.
-This often leads to gymnasts retiring early – more on that in this article here.
+Remember that even the ‘easier’ disciplines require high levels of physical conditioning and mental strength.
+This often leads to gymnasts retiring early.

 Double Mini Trampoline